ipfs/team-mgmt/IPFS_ALL_HANDS_FORMAT.md

 ## Steps to signing up and speaking

 1. Write a short blurb about your talk and a proposed date for your talk.
-Send it to portia @ protocol dot com.
+Send it to portia @ protocol dot ai.
 You should receive an update about the status of your talk within 24-48 hours.

 2. After your talk has been confirmed, prepare a slides for your talk.
 Your presentation should be approximately 15-20 minutes long.